DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_GATEWAY.md

 ```

 > [!NOTE]
-> The Gateway API configuration is independent of the Ingress configuration.
-You can use either approach, but not both simultaneously for the same services.
+> The Gateway API configuration is the recommended approach for this deployment.
+If you prefer to use the traditional Ingress approach instead, please refer to the main [README.md](README.md).

 ### 6. Access ODM services